get the first look at i-D's acting up issue! | read | i-D

 Photography Zoë Ghertner.
 Styling Julia Sarr-Jamois.
 Selena wears dungarees Dior.

-As film and television continues to challenge expectations, fashion too is moving far beyond the boundaries of gender; No Sesso and 69 US are LA based labels challenging the ideas of identity with their non-demographic visions of the future.
-The sprawling city is abuzz with a new generation of designers, skateboarders and singers, activists, actors and rappers.
+As film and television continues to challenge expectations, fashion too is moving far beyond the boundaries of gender; No Sesso and 69 US are L.A. based labels challenging the ideas of identity with their non-demographic visions of the future.
+The sprawling city is abuzz with a new generation of designers, skateboarders, singers, activists, actors, and rappers.
 Get into our guide of the town, while Dexter Navy travels to the heart of the city to celebrate the kids creating something truly special in the City of Angels.

 Remember, all the world's a stage, and we're all merely players.
 Live the dream, live your dream, be the dream.